KitasanYuu/RSI-Hanger-Button/README.md

 # RSI-Hanger-Button
-Add a drawer button into the drawer of your RSI website, (Solved the issue of elevator getting stuck)
+Add a button into the drawer of your RSI website, (Solved the issue of elevator getting stuck)